CrossRef/event-data-event-bus/README.md

 ### Production Deployment

-The Event Data Bus should be deployed as part of the wider Event Data.
+The Event Data Bus should be deployed as part of the wider Event Data system.
 It connects to the following services:

  - Redis
  - AWS S3